Rene Pinto Preview, Player Props: Rays vs. Guardians

 Rene Pinto At The Plate

-- Pinto has a double, a home run and two walks while batting .268.
+- Pinto is hitting .295 with two doubles, a home run and two walks.

+- He has hit a long ball in one of 17 games, and in 2.2% of his plate appearances.

-- In two games this year, Pinto has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In three games this season (17.6%), Pinto has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.